AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 ``Uom`` is the unit of measure for the SdsTypeProperty.
 The ``Uom`` of the SdsTypeProperty may be specified by the name or the abbreviation.
 The names and abbreviations of ``Uoms`` are case sensitive.

 The ``InterpolationMode`` and ``Uom`` of the SdsTypeProperty can be overridden on the SdsStream.
-For more information, see [Streams](xref:sdsStreams#propertyoverrides).
+For more information, see [Streams](xref:sdsStreams#sdsstreampropertyoverride-object).

 ### Supported Units of Measure
-For a list of units of measures that are supported for an SdsTypeProperty, see [Units of Measure](xref:unitsOfMeasure#supported-units-of-measure).
+For a list of units of measures that are supported for an SdsTypeProperty, see [Units of measure](xref:unitsOfMeasure#supported-units-of-measure).

-## Working with SdsTypes using .NET
+## Work with SdsTypes in .NET framework

 When working in .NET, use the `SdsTypeBuilder` to create SdsTypes.
 The `SdsTypeBuilder` eliminates potential errors that can occur when working with SdsTypes manually.

 There are several ways to work with the `SdsTypeBuilder`.
-Use the static methods for convenience:
+One is to use the static methods for convenience:
 ```csharp
 public enum State
 {